-- 2-Hour Delay.
+- ❖ 2-Hour Delay.
 When a "2-Hour Delay" occurs, school doors will open at 10:30 a.m.
 Students will be considered late at 10:45 a.m.
 Breakfast will not be served on these days. - Early Release/Dismissal.
-It is the responsibility of each parent/guardian to ensure that there is a plan in place for their child to know what to do in the event of any early release/dismissal.
+It is the responsibility of each parent/guardian to ensure that there is a plan in place for their child in the event of any early release/dismissal.